chloeekk/chloeekk.github.io/posts/obsidian-plugins/index.md

 **Cons**:
 - Information is scattered, requires time to search
 - May have subjective bias

+## How to Install and Manage Obsidian Plugins

+### Install a Community Plugin

+Community plugins are installed separately for each vault.
+Follow these steps:

+1. Open Obsidian **Settings**.
+2. Go to **Community plugins**.
+3. Follow the prompt to turn on community plugins and acknowledge the security notice.
+4. Select **Browse**, then search for the plugin by name.
+5. Open the plugin details and select **Install**.
+6. When installation finishes, select **Enable**.

+If an installed plugin appears to do nothing, first confirm that it is enabled.
+Then check whether it requires a folder path, hotkey, or another initial setting before it can work.

+### Where Are Obsidian Plugins Installed?

+Community plugins are normally stored in the current vault's `.obsidian/plugins/` directory, with a separate subdirectory for each plugin.
+Because `.obsidian` is a hidden directory, it may not appear in your file manager by default.

+Plugins and their settings generally belong to the current vault rather than to Obsidian globally.
+Opening or creating another vault therefore does not guarantee that it will have the same plugins.
+Avoid copying plugin files from untrusted sources; install through Obsidian's built-in community plugin browser whenever possible.

+### Update, Disable, or Uninstall a Plugin

+- **Update:** Open **Settings → Community plugins**, check for updates, and review the release notes.
+- **Disable temporarily:** Turn off the switch beside the plugin.
+Its files and settings remain available.
+- **Uninstall completely:** Disable the plugin first, then use its uninstall or delete button.

+You do not have to update a plugin that supports an important workflow the moment a new release appears.
+Back up your vault and confirm compatibility first.
+If Obsidian becomes slow or unstable, begin by disabling the plugins you most recently installed or updated, then test them one at a time.

 ### Plugin Security and Safety Considerations